 Looking to woo creative talent?
 While offering competitive compensation is critical, your workplace culture matters more than you might think.
 Here's how to promote your company's culture to potential employees.

 Low unemployment rates and the increasing demand for specialized talent have created a challenging hiring environment for employers.
-In fact, 41 percent of advertising and marketing executives surveyed by The Creative Group said it’s difficult to find skilled creative professionals today.
 While a competitive salary, and good benefits and perks are key to attracting top talent, many creative professionals are looking for more.
 So what can employers do to entice active and passive job seekers?

 A unique selling point every company has is its workplace culture – no two are alike.
 Here are four ways to highlight your company culture during the recruitment process: